SebastianRoa5/DataEngineerChallenge/README.md

 # DataEngineerChallenge

-This repository contains a complete data engineering solution for the DataEngineerChallenge, including orchestration (Airflow), transformation (dbt), and a Postgres data warehouse.
-The project is designed for local development and testing using Docker Compose.
+This repository provides a comprehensive, containerized data engineering solution for the DataEngineerChallenge.
+It includes orchestration with Apache Airflow, data transformation with dbt, and a Postgres data warehouse.
+The project is optimized for local development and testing using Docker Compose, ensuring easy setup and reproducibility.
+For a detailed guide on using the model—including ingestion, transformation, and orchestration processes—please refer to the Report.md file.

 ---